epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-02-first-screen.md

 ![First Screen solution](images/001-Intro-003-FirstScreen-Solution.png)

-- *FirstScreen.Core* for the shared code
+- **FirstScreen.Core** for the shared code
 	- It's compliant to ``.net standard 2.0`` multiplatform spec:
 	![.net standard 2.0](images/001-Intro-004-FirstScreen-NetStandard.png)
-- *FirstScreen.Droid* for the Android code
+- **FirstScreen.Droid** for the Android code
-	- It has a reference to the *FirstScreen.Core* project
+	- It has a reference to the FirstScreen.Core project
 	- Appropriate target Android SDK is selected.
-Consider any starting from Android 8.0 (Oreo):
+Consider any starting **from Android 8.0 (Oreo)**:
 	![Target Android](images/001-Intro-005-FirstScreen-TargetDroid.png)
 	- Android versions range is set we're going to support.
-For our case, we have API Level 21+ support:
+For our case, we have API Level 21+ support, though API Level 19+ (Android 4.4 (KitKat)) may be supported
 	![Android versions](images/001-Intro-006-FirstScreen-DroidApiLevels.png)
-- *FirstScreen.iOS* for the iOS platform code
+- **FirstScreen.iOS** for the iOS platform code
-	- It has a reference to the *FirstScreen.Core* project
+	- It has a reference to the FirstScreen.Core project
 	- Info.plist file has selected Deployment Target.
 For instance, iOS 11+:
 	![iOS versions](images/001-Intro-007-FirstScreen-TargetiOS.png)

-> It's recommended to use "Droid" suffix for your Android project, instead of "Android" to make life a bit easier for IDE to distinguish our versus Xamarin SDK namespaces
+> It's recommended to use **"Droid"** suffix for your Android project, instead of "Android" to make life a bit easier for IDE to distinguish our versus Xamarin SDK namespaces

 Our sample app is going to show just a single screen on start, with a basic Profile form where user can provide the information via text entry fields and save it:
 - First Name